LimeChain/gosemble/docs/docs/tutorials/transfer-funds.md

     ![Transaction receipt](../assets/images/tutorials/polkadot-js-transfer-inspect.png)

-    There are 3 events related to the transfer:
+    There are 5 events related to the transfer:

+    * First, the deposit event, which locks the fee to be paid.
-    * First, the network has to create Charlie's account, because his balance was 0 before the transfer.
+    * Second, the network has to create Charlie's account, because his balance was 0 before the transfer.
-    * Second, the actual transfer from Alice to Charlie.
+    * Third, the actual transfer from Alice to Charlie.
+    * Fourth, the actual fee paid for the transaction.
-    * Last but not least, an event that showcases the transfer [transaction](https://wiki.polkadot.network/docs/learn-extrinsics) has been successful.
+    * Last but not least, an event that showcases the transfer.
+    [transaction](https://wiki.polkadot.network/docs/learn-extrinsics) has been successful.